Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ### Finishing the Application

-All the pieces are in place for our application so we now need to go back to the producer account and upload the files we have just created (manifest.yml, setup_script.sql and enricher_dash.py) to the stage **APPLICATION_STAGE**.
+All the pieces are in place for our application so we now need to go back to the provider account and upload the files we have just created (manifest.yml, setup_script.sql and enricher_dash.py) to the stage **APPLICATION_STAGE**.

 > aside positive